Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version): Basis Optimization

 \section{Basis Optimization}

-In this section, we propose a framework and an algorithm for optimizing the orthonormal 2D basis $\{u_{m,i}[\lambda,\kappa]\}$.
-Our goal is to maximize the joint group sparsity of the coefficients $\GGmith$ defined by the expansion \eqref{Gen_Basis_Exp}, i.e., $\HH_{\lambda\,\Delta L, \kappa\,\Delta K} = \sum_{m=0}^{D-1}\sum_{i=-J/2}^{J/2-1} \GGmi \, u_{m,i}[\lambda,\kappa]$.
-The proposed basis optimization methodology extends the methodology presented for ``simple'' (i.e., single-channel and nonstructured) sparsity in \cite{GT_jstsp10} to the present case of joint group sparsity.
-We note that separate extensions to group sparsity and to joint sparsity were presented in \cite{DE_GT_spawc10} and \cite{DE_GT_icassp10}, respectively.
+We now consider the design of the basis $\{u_{m,i}[\lambda,\kappa]\}$ with the goal of maximizing the joint group sparsity of the coefficients $\GGmith$ in the expansion \eqref{Gen_Basis_Exp}.
+The proposed basis optimization methodology extends the methodology presented for single-channel, nonstructured sparsity in \cite{GT_jstsp10} to the case of joint group sparsity.
+We note that separate extensions to group sparsity and joint sparsity individually were presented in \cite{DE_GT_spawc10} and \cite{DE_GT_icassp10}, respectively.